LewisScally/doks-1/content/docs/prologue/quick-start.md

 ## Test Results - Security

-{{< btn-copy text="Best in class for security, British based, secure technology, more secure than competitors" >}}
+*Best in class for security, British based, secure technology, more secure than competitors*

-*The Most secure way to operate our service is too disable streaming and recording, this is done by default on public access Lchat.co.uk then selecting in the settings 'Enable End to End encryption'*
+***The Most secure way to operate our service is too disable streaming and recording, this is done by default on public access Lchat.co.uk then selecting in the settings 'Enable End to End encryption'***

 ## Comparison with zoom